Kotlin/dokka/docs/topics/get_started.md

 <tabs group="build-script">
 <tab title="Gradle Kotlin DSL" group-key="kotlin">

-Apply the Dokka Gradle plugin in the root build script of your project:
+Apply the Gradle plugin for Dokka in the root build script of your project:

 ```kotlin
 plugins {